mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 In the acceptance tests, we will be simulating API responses using [pretender](https://github.com/pretenderjs/pretender)(a mock server library), which we include in this application, by using the [ember-cli-pretender](https://github.com/rwjblue/ember-cli-pretender) addon.

-Create a new file for adding acceptance test at [`../tests/acceptance/forwarding-routes-test.js`](../tests/acceptance/forwarding-routes-test.js):
+Create a new file for adding an acceptance test at [`../tests/acceptance/forwarding-routes-test.js`](../tests/acceptance/forwarding-routes-test.js):

 ```diff
 +   import { module, test } from 'qunit';